-This program at Sale College aims to assist disconnected students, from years 7 to 10, with an alternative approach to help them re-engage with the school experience.
+This program at Sale College aims to assist some students, from years 7 to 10, with an alternative approach to help them engage with the school experience.

 A place to Belong: A physical sanctuary at school.